aristidelegba/test-template-laravue/README.md

 ## What have I done

 - Vuejs
-    -   THe home page can be found in ./resources/js/src/views/articles/Catalogue.vue
+    -   The home page can be found in ./resources/js/src/views/articles/Catalogue.vue
     -   All the component I've created can be found in ./resources/js/src/components
-    -   Also some I've made some changes to the vuejs app store.
+    -   Also I've made some changes to the vuejs app store.
 These changes can be found in ./resources/js/src/store
+    -   Made some changes to vue-router in ./resources/js/src/touter directory
 -  Laravel
     -  No major changes